 Why did Rio dig at the other farm so much?

-My theory is he was bored, he did not have a large paradise paddock track as he does today.
-On the former farm of five acres he lived on a dry paddock with my first young horse and Rocket Man our mini donkey.
+My theory is that he was bored and did not have a large paradise paddock track like he does today.
+On the former farm of five acres, he lived on a dry paddock with my first young horse and Rocket Man, our mini donkey.
 Rio would dig 3ft deep holes.
 Looking for roots and then boredom.
-This was a problem as when he dug he put dirt and rocks into his hooves.
-It was a difficult process to learn.
-Additionally the dirt Rio dug up was used to make a soft bed, keep insects off the donkey.
-I had pin chips down for a soft bed for him.
-Did not matter, Rio wanted a dirt bed as he is a Mammoth donkey with a serious mind.
-Donkeys also dig to find roots, the paddock in the former farm had lots of trees we removed to make the paddock for the equine.
-Here on the Sequim, WA farm we have no tree roots.
-Rio is happier as he has a larger space to move.
+This was a problem as he dug; he put dirt and rocks into his hooves.
+The dirt Rio dug up was also used to make a soft bed and keep insects off the donkey.
+I had pinchips down for a soft bed for him.
+It did not matter; Rio wanted a dirt bed as he was a Mammoth donkey with a serious mind.
+Donkeys also dig to find roots.
+The paddock on the former farm had many trees, and we removed them to create a paddock for the equine.
+Here on the Sequim, WA farm, we have no tree roots.
+Rio is happier because he has more space to move.
 Donkeys enjoy walking and taking a bite here and there.

-Here on the Donkey Whisperer Farm, LLC in Sequim, WA we have a huge paradise paddock track for him to go out in and walk back to get water, shelter etc.., He can graze some, let me explain.
-Donkeys evolved in the desert their diet is extreme.
+Here on the Donkey Whisperer Farm, LLC in Sequim, WA, we have a huge paradise paddock track for him to go out in and walk back to get water, shelter, etc. He can graze some.
+Let me explain.
+Donkeys evolved in the desert, and their diet is extreme.

 Melody Johnson, Donkey Whisperer Farm, LLC